 Young children thrive with a predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school year schedule can be a little bit tricky.
 Here are some tips and tools for parents to use in making that transition smooth and joyful for little ones:

 Establish a “Goodbye!
 Hello!” ritual.
 Rituals are a wonderful way to help children through all kinds of transitions in life.
 Say “goodbye” to summer with an end-of-summer picnic, for instance, or a splash party in the backyard with the other kids in the neighborhood.
 Let your child and his friends help you create a banner that bids farewell to summer.
 You might say “hello” to the new school year by scheduling a special breakfast to celebrate the first day of school with friends.

-Reunion time!
-Beginning a couple weeks before the new school year starts, begin reminding your child that she will be seeing all of her friends again when school starts.
+Talk about the reunions to come.
+Beginning a couple of weeks before the new school year starts, remind your child that she will be seeing all of her friends again soon.
 If you know who her teacher will be, you can start talking about her new teacher and anticipating aloud all the fun things she will do this year in school.

-Back on track!
+Get sleep back on track.
 Be sure to return to a consistent nighttime routine and meal schedule a week before school actually starts to help reset your child’s sleep rhythms.
-If you’ve drifted away from healthy, regular eating times, this is a good time to get back on track.
+If you’ve drifted away from regular eating times and healthy foods, this is a good time to get back on track.
 A well-rested, well-fed child will be happier and more adaptive when transitioning back to school.